 “Participating in this medical mission was a great and enriching experience.
 If you are at all interested in participating in this mission, I invite you to learn more!.”

 The World Health Assembly has designated 2020 as the International Year of the Nurse and the Midwife.
 The American Association of Nurse Practitioners® (AANP) is committed to building awareness of the role of nurses and advanced practice registered nurses (APRNs) and is working to develop the next generation of nursing leaders through training and leadership opportunities.
-AANP is pleased to announce its participation and encourages you to get involved by sharing your story!
+AANP is pleased to announce its participation and encourages you to get involved!